 The Reginald F. Lewis scholarship is offered to high school graduates of the Baltimore City Public School System with a minimum 3.0 GPA.
 All applicants must be recommended by their counselor or principal.
+Candidates need to be Baltimore City residents.
 The application requires submission of an essay and Accuplacer Placement Test scores.
-The scholarship provides \$1,000 per year for full-time enrollment and includes opportunities to participate in seminars and attend cultural events.
-Contact the Director of Scholars Programs at 410-462-8223, in the Life Sciences Bldg., Room 218, at the Liberty Campus.
+The scholarship provides \$1,000 per semester for full-time enrollment and \$500 per semester for part-time enrollment.
+The scholarship includes opportunities to participate in seminars and to attend cultural events.
+Call 410-462-8300 for additional information.
 Applications must be submitted by May 1.